List of New Zealand rowers at the Summer Olympics: Interlude

 The 1940 and 1944 Summer Olympics were both cancelled due to World War II.
 While New Zealand sent a team of 17 athletes to the 1948 Summer Olympics in London, no rowers were included.

 1952 Summer Olympics

 In 1952, seven rowing competitions were held, and New Zealand entered a single boat: a coxed four.
 The boat was eliminated in the repechage.

 1956 Summer Olympics

 In 1956, New Zealand entered boats in three of the seven events, manned by eight rowers.

 1960 Summer Olympics

 In 1960, seven rowing competitions were held, and New Zealand entered a single rower: James Hill competing in single sculls.

 1964 Summer Olympics

-In 1964, New Zealand entered boats in three of the seven events: men's single sculls, men's coxed four, and men's coxed eight.
+In 1964, New Zealand entered boats in three of the seven events: men's single sculls, men's coxed four, and men's eight.

 1968 Summer Olympics

 In 1968, New Zealand qualified an eight and had a pool of four rowers and a cox as a travelling reserve.
 Preparations were held in Christchurch at Kerr's Reach on the Avon River.
 The reserve rowers were unhappy with the "spare parts" tag and felt that they were good enough to perhaps win a medal if put forward as a coxed four.
 The trainer, Rusty Robertson, commented about them: